Phillies' Aaron Altherr: Lands on DL as expected

 Altherr was placed on the 10-day disabled list Monday with a strained right hamstring, Ryan Lawrence of PhillyVoice.com reports.

 As anticipated, the young outfielder will hit the DL as a corresponding move to allow Cesar Hernandez to return from his own stay on the disabled list.
-Altherr has been out since Friday, so he will be eligible to return on July 25, although it's unclear if that is a feasible return date or not.
+Altherr has been out since Friday, so he will be eligible to return on July 25, although it's unclear whether that's a feasible return date.
 With a spot now open in the outfield, Daniel Nava seems to be in line for regular playing time.

 More News